MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Unit

-Although we said there is no `null`, `nil` or `None` we still have one dummy value/type called "Unit" and it is designated as empty tuple `()`.
+Although we said there is no `null`, `nil` or `None`, we still have one dummy value/type called "Unit" and it is designated as an empty tuple `()`.

 ```
 Prelude> :info ()
 data () = ()    -- Defined in ‘GHC.Tuple’
 Prelude> :type ()
 () :: ()
 ```

-It is semantically more similar to `void` from other languages and you can use it wherever you don't want to use actual type.
-For example, if you don't know about `Maybe` and want to use `Either` instead in the same way, you could do `Either a ()`.
-For more about [unit type read wikipedia](https://en.wikipedia.org/wiki/Unit_type).
+It is semantically more similar to `void` from other languages and you can use it wherever you don't want to use an actual type.
+For example, using `Either` to simulate  `Maybe`, you could do `Either a ()`.
+For more about [unit type, read wikipedia](https://en.wikipedia.org/wiki/Unit_type).

 ## Other containers

-As in other programming languages or programming theory, there are various types of containers - data types/structures whose instances are collections of other objects.
-If we talk about collections with an arbitrary number of elements, then we talked so far just about lists which are pretty simple to use and have a nice syntactic sugar notation in Haskell.
-But you might notice that for some use cases is not list optimal (when you need to access by index, find an element in it, etc.).
+As in other programming languages or programming theory, there are various types of containers - data types/structures, whose instances are collections of other objects.
+As for collections with an arbitrary number of elements, we talked about lists, which are simple to use and have a nice syntactic-sugar notation in Haskell.
+However, there are also other versatile types of containers available in the package [containers] and others, such as [array](https://hackage.haskell.org/package/array), [vector](https://hackage.haskell.org/package/vector), and more (use [Hoogle], [Hayoo], [Hackage]).

-Luckily there are more and more containers.
-Various of them which we will mention in this lesson are from package [containers], but there are of course many more like [array](https://hackage.haskell.org/package/array), [vector](https://hackage.haskell.org/package/vector), and others (use [Hoogle], [Hayoo], [Hackage]).

 ### Sequence

 The `Seq a` is a type from [Data.Sequence](https://hackage.haskell.org/package/containers/docs/Data-Sequence.html) that represents a **finite** sequence of values of type `a`.
 Sequences are very similar to lists, working with sequences is not so different, but some operations are more efficient - constant-time access to both the front and the rear and Logarithmic-time concatenation, splitting, and access to any element.
-But in other cases, it can be slower than lists because of overhead created for making listed operations effective.
+But in other cases, it can be slower than lists because of overhead created for making operations efficient.
 The size of a `Seq` must not exceed `maxBound::Int`!

 ```
 Prelude> import Data.Sequence